-Japanese Holly, Sky Box will grow to be about 6 feet tall at maturity, with a spread of 3 feet.
+Japanese Holly, Straight & Narrow will grow to be about 6 feet tall at maturity, with a spread of 3 feet.
 It tends to fill out right to the ground and therefore doesn't necessarily require facer plants in front, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 40 years or more.
-This is a dioecious species, meaning that individual plants are either male or female.
-Only the females will produce fruit, and a male variety of the same species is required nearby as a pollinator.